genesiscommunitysuccess/docs/docs/05_operations/02_commands/02_DBMon.md

 ## What is DbMon?

 DbMon is the Genesis database client.
 It provides a unified interface to the underlying database and hides the details about the database vendor.
 It is not mandatory that you use DBMon, but it is available for your use nonetheless.
-In this article we will discuss how we can use this database in conjunction with the Genesis App.
+Below we will discuss how we can use this database client in conjunction with the Genesis low-code Platform.

 ## DbMon commands

-There are many commands that can be used with DbMon.
-We have listed them for you below.
+There are many commands that can be used with DbMon which are listed below.
 Please use this table as reference if ever in doubt about which commands can be used.
-In this article we will go over DbMon Commands, demonstrating their use and allowing you to put them into practice.
+We will go over DbMon Commands, demonstrating their use and allowing you to put them into practice.

 | Command                  | Argument                                    | Description                                     |
 |--------------------------|---------------------------------------------|-------------------------------------------------|